-9. Flowers or Plants
+Flowers or Plants

 This one depends on your relationship with your teacher but who could resist the gift of a nice bottle of wine.

-11. Favorite Sports Team
+Favorite Sports Team

 Do you know a team your teacher loves?
 Find them a hat, t-shirt, or mug with their favorite team name or mascot.

-Class Teacher Appreciation Gifts
+Class Teacher Appreciation Gift Ideas

-The most popular thing to give as a class gift are gift certificates.
+The most popular thing to give as a class gift is gift certificates.
 If you are planning to do this, I would go ahead and email your teacher asking them their three favorite stores or restaurants.
 With the class gift card being a bigger amount, it’s best to find a store/restaurant the teacher likes.

 Personalize the Class Gift Card with these ideas: